 The Anatomy of a Carpet Pet Stain and Odor Problem

-Here’s the issue – except with maybe very small dogs, when your pet has an accident on the carpet, it bleeds through the carpet fibers.
-It also then bleeds through the backing, into the pad, and possibly even penetrates into the subfloor.
+Here’s the issue – when your pet has an accident on the carpet, it bleeds through the carpet fibers.
+It also then bleeds through the backing, into the pad.
+Sometimes, urine can even penetrates into the subfloor.
 Stain resistant pads, such as stainmaster, can sometimes help avoid pet urine penetrating all the way to the sub floor.
-Thus, this can sometimes make something like dog pee removal easier, but it’s not a sure thing.
+This can sometimes make something like dog pee removal easier, but it’s not a sure thing.